 Older adults (aged 70 and over) and those with compromised immune systems and serious pre-existing medical conditions such as heart disease, diabetes, and lung disease are at a higher risk of getting very sick from COVID-19.

 Should we be visiting grandparents or older adults?

 Simply put, if you have symptoms do not visit.
 Stay home and get healthy.
-If you do visit as you consider yourself well enough, now is the time to practise physical distancing.
+If you do visit as you consider yourself well enough, continue to practise physical distancing (spacing of 2-metres between everyone not in your social circle).
 If you have travelled or recently been in a large gathering, you might want to re-think that visit.